PROTECT YOUR ASSETS & PLAN FOR YOUR FUTURE

 Administrative Assistant

-Linda is the right-hand woman at the Nicole Pavlik Law Firm.
-As an Administrative Assistant, she is the woman behind the voice on your initial call.
-As a mom of four, she is uber-organized.
+Linda is the right-hand woman at the Nicole Pavlik Law Firm and the friendly voice you’ll likely hear when you call.
+As our Administrative Assistant, she keeps everything running smoothly behind the scenes—and as a mom of four, she’s incredibly organized and always one step ahead.

-And yes, one of her kids is Nicole, which makes her the biggest cheerleader for the business and its clients.
-You’ll find her in the office Monday through Wednesday.
+And yes, one of those kids is Nicole, which makes Linda both the firm’s biggest cheerleader and a genuine advocate for our clients.
+You’ll find her in the office Monday through Wednesday, ready to help however she can.

 Shannon Pavlik